UKPLab/sentence-transformers/docs/pretrained_models.md

 These models find semantically similar sentences within one language or across languages:

 - **distiluse-base-multilingual-cased-v2**: Multilingual knowledge distilled version of [multilingual Universal Sentence Encoder](https://arxiv.org/abs/1907.04307).
 While the original mUSE model only supports 16 languages, this multilingual knowledge distilled version supports 50+ languages.
-- **xlm-r-distilroberta-base-paraphrase-v1** - Multilingual version of distilroberta-base-paraphrase-v1, trained on parallel data for 50+ languages.
+- **paraphrase-xlm-r-multilingual-v1** - Multilingual version of distilroberta-base-paraphrase-v1, trained on parallel data for 50+ languages.
-- **xlm-r-bert-base-nli-stsb-mean-tokens**: Produces similar embeddings as the bert-base-nli-stsb-mean-token model.
+- **stsb-xlm-r-multilingual**: Produces similar embeddings as the bert-base-nli-stsb-mean-token model.
 Trained on parallel data for 50+ languages.
-- **distilbert-multilingual-nli-stsb-quora-ranking** - Multilingual version of *distilbert-base-nli-stsb-quora-ranking*.
+- **quora-distilbert-multilingual** - Multilingual version of *distilbert-base-nli-stsb-quora-ranking*.
 Fine-tuned with parallel data for 50+ languages.
 - **T-Systems-onsite/cross-en-de-roberta-sentence-transformer** - Multilingual model for English an German. [[More]](https://huggingface.co/T-Systems-onsite/cross-en-de-roberta-sentence-transformer)

 **Bitext Mining**